mengranli-ali/mengranli-ali.github.io/_posts/python_data_science_algo/2022-01-10-python-data-science-data-cleaning.md

   - Data Cleaning
   - Algorithm
 ---
-ddd

 ### Decision Tree

-**Data cleaning** is the process of ensuring that your data is correct, consistent and usable.
+**Decision Tree** is the process of ensuring that your data is correct, consistent and usable.

 #### Principles of Data Cleaning